Web browser: Function

-During the course of browsing, cookies received from various websites are stored by the browser.
-Some of them contain login credentials or site preferences.
-However, others are used for tracking user behavior over long periods of time, so browsers typically provide a section in the menu for deleting cookies.
-Finer-grained management of cookies usually requires a browser extension.
+A web browser is not the same thing as a search engine, though the two are often confused.
+A search engine is a website that provides links to other websites and allows users to search for specific resources using a textual query.
+However, web browsers are often used to access search engines, and most modern browsers allow users to access a default search engine directly by typing a query into the address bar.

 History

 The first web browser, called WorldWideWeb, was created in 1990 by Sir Tim Berners-Lee.
 He then recruited Nicola Pellow to write the Line Mode Browser, which displayed web pages on dumb terminals.
 The Mosaic web browser was released in April 1993, and was later credited as the first web browser to find mainstream popularity.
 Its innovative graphical user interface made the World Wide Web easy to navigate and thus more accessible to the average person.
 This, in turn, sparked the Internet boom of the 1990s, when the Web grew at a very rapid rate.
-Marc Andreessen, the leader of the Mosaic team, started his own company, Netscape, which released the Mosaic-influenced Netscape Navigator in 1994.
+The lead developers of Mosaic then founded the Netscape corporation, which released the Mosaic-influenced Netscape Navigator in 1994.
 Navigator quickly became the most popular browser.

 Microsoft debuted Internet Explorer in 1995, leading to a browser war with Netscape.
-Within a few years, Microsoft gained a dominant position in the browser market for two reasons: it bundled Internet Explorer with Microsoft Windows, their popular operating system and did so as freeware with no restrictions on usage.
+Within a few years, Microsoft gained a dominant position in the browser market for two reasons: it bundled Internet Explorer with its popular Windows operating system and did so as freeware with no restrictions on usage.
 The market share of Internet Explorer peaked at over 95% in the early 2000s.
 In 1998, Netscape launched what would become the Mozilla Foundation to create a new browser using the open-source software model.
 This work evolved into the Firefox browser, first released by Mozilla in 2004.
 Firefox's market share peaked at 32% in 2010.
-Apple released its Safari browser in 2003.
-Safari remains the dominant browser on Apple devices, though it did not become popular elsewhere.
+Apple released its Safari browser in 2003; it remains the dominant browser on Apple devices, though it did not become popular elsewhere.

 Google debuted its Chrome browser in 2008, which steadily took market share from Internet Explorer and became the most popular browser in 2012.
 Chrome has remained dominant ever since.
-By 2015, Microsoft replaced Internet Explorer with Edge for the Windows 10 release.
+In 2015, Microsoft replaced Internet Explorer with Edge [Legacy] for the Windows 10 release.
+In 2020, this legacy version was replaced by a new Chromium-based version of Edge.

 Since the early 2000s, browsers have greatly expanded their HTML, CSS, JavaScript, and multimedia capabilities.
 One reason has been to enable more sophisticated websites, such as web apps.
-Another factor is the significant increase of broadband connectivity, which enables people to access data-intensive content, such as video streaming, that was not possible during the era of dial-up modems.
+Another factor is the significant increase of broadband connectivity in many parts of the world, enabling people to access data-intensive content, such as streaming HD video on YouTube, that was not possible during the era of dial-up modems.